nas27/Statistical-Modelling-Project/README.md

 ## Future Goals
 Add more data audit/cleansing
 Create more data visualizations in EDA phase.
-I would explore other APIS i.e. weather APIs and try to derive some more insights.
+I would explore other APIS i.e. weather APIs and try to further derive insights.
-Further